 Asbestos is a mineral that occurs naturally and historically has been a key ingredient in many construction materials.
 The reason for this is that asbestos lends fire resistant properties to materials and also makes them a lot more rigid..
 Believe it or not asbestos has been used in the past in home products such as ironing boards and even oven gloves!

-From the 1950s right through to the 1980s, asbestos was used as a key construction material.
+From the early 1900s right through to the 1980s, asbestos was used as a key construction material.

 At home you might locate asbestos in the following typical areas: